Using Eczema Cream On Tattoos

 Getting a new tattoo is exciting, though it’s not always pleasant, especially if you’re dealing with a skin condition such as eczema.
 Eczema causes dry, itchy and irritated skin that requires special creams and ointments.

 Can you use your regular eczema cream on your new tattoo without causing further damage?
 Find out below.

 Is It Safe To Use Eczema Cream On a Tattoo?

 Some over-the-counter creams that are recommended to treat eczema should also be suitable for a new tattoo.
 However, there are a few of rules you should follow before trying your cream out on your new ink.

 You should avoid any product that contains added chemicals or fragrances.
 Using harsh chemicals on newly tattooed skin can exacerbate any issues and make it harder for the skin to heal.

-You should also be wary of products that contain petroleum jelly.
+You should also be wary of products that contain petroleum jelly such as E45.
 Petroleum jelly is a thick ingredient that can clog pores and delay healing.